Absorption of hybrid fibre modes by Cs atoms in quadrupole transitions: Hybrid nano-fiber modes

-The electromagnetic environment in which the emitter is localised in the vicinity of the surface consists of a long circular solid cylinder as shown in Fig. \ref{Fig1} which is surrounded by a homogeneous medium (cladding).
+The electromagnetic fields with which the emitter interacts are those in the vicinity of the surface of a nano-fiber in the form of a long circular solid cylinder as shown in Fig. \ref{Fig1} with the fiber surrounded by a homogeneous medium (cladding).
 The refractive indices in the core region, $n_1$, and in the cladding region, $n_2$, are both assumed to be constants.
 The theory of fiber modes is described in detail in Refs. \cite{marcuse1982light, snyder2012optical,okamoto2006fundamentals}, so only a brief mention of the modes and more details pertaining to the hybrid modes are presented here.

-An electromagnetic mode of the optical fibre is characterised by its frequency $\omega$ and wavenumber $k$ in free space.
-The optical fibre is assumed to be very long compared to the radius $a$ of its circular cross-section.
-Since the refractive indices in the core and the cladding regions are both constants the fibre can only support guided modes.
-Thus the types of guided modes that can be excited in the optical fibre are quasi-circularly polarized hybrid modes (HE or EH), transverse electric modes (TE), and transverse magnetic modes (TM).
-We may label these guided modes by the index $\alpha = \{\omega, C, s, p\}$, with the label $C = HE_{\ell m} , EH_{\ell m} , TE_{0m}$ , or $TM_{0m}$ representing the mode kind of integer $\ell = 0,1,2, . . .$ and $m = 1,2, . . .$, with $\ell$ the winding number and $m$ the radial index, respectively.
-The index $s = - 1$ or $+1$ denotes the backward or forward propagation along the fiber axis $z$, and $p$ denotes the polarization index.
-We use cylindrical polar coordinates to represent the position vector variable of the centre of mass ${\bf R}$ of the atom, so that ${\bf R}=(\rho, \varphi, Z)$.
+Since the refractive indices in the core and the cladding regions are both constants the fiber can only support guided modes.
+Thus the types of guided modes that can be excited in the optical fiber are quasi-circularly polarized hybrid modes (HE or EH), transverse electric modes (TE), and transverse magnetic modes (TM).
+For ease of notation, the fiber guided modes of frequency $\omega$ and axial wavenumber $k$ will now be labeled by the index $\alpha = \{\omega, C, s, p\}$, with the label $C = HE_{\ell m} , EH_{\ell m} , TE_{0m}$ , or $TM_{0m}$ representing the mode kind of integer $\ell = 0,1,2, . . .$ and $m = 1,2, . . .$, with $\ell$ the winding number and $m$ the radial index, respectively.
+The index $s = - 1$ or $+1$ denotes the backward or forward propagation along the fiber axis $z$, and $p=\pm 1$ denotes the polarization index.
+As pointed out earlier, we adopt cylindrical polar coordinates to represent the position vector variable of the center of mass ${\bf R}$ of the atom, so that ${\bf R}=(\rho, \varphi, Z)$.
 We write for the electric field of a guided mode